-The research interests in the division of inorganic chemistry include such disparate areas as organometallic chemistry, catalysis, bioinorganic chemistry, and nanomaterials chemistry.
+Inorganic research at Emory ranges from organometallic chemistry, catalysis, and bioinorganic chemistry to nanomaterials chemistry.
 Specific research areas include novel nanomaterial synthesis, small molecule activation, organometallic catalysis and energy-related research.
-We routinely employ a wide variety of synthethic techniques and spectroscopic methods including NMR spectroscopy, electrochemistry, electron paramagnetic spectroscopy, Mössbauer spectroscopy, and calorimetry.
+We employ a wide variety of synthethic techniques and spectroscopic methods including NMR spectroscopy, electrochemistry, electron paramagnetic spectroscopy, Mössbauer spectroscopy, and calorimetry.

 We work in close collaboration with the Emory University Center for X-ray Crystallography, which is equipped with two state-of-the-art small molecule diffractometers and an additional instrument dedicated to powder samples.
-Researchers routinely collaborate with other divisions within Chemistry and with a variety of departments across campus, including the School of Medicine, the Emerson Center for Scientific Computing, and the Department of Physics.
+Collaborations across campus include the School of Medicine, the Emerson Center for Scientific Computing, and the Department of Physics.

 *Groups marked with an asterisk are accepting graduate students.